ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/run-vllm.rst

 ---

-d.
-Authentication - Hugging Face Token
+4. Authentication - Hugging Face Token
 ---------------------------------------

 To download LLM models such as `Llama-3`, you need a Hugging Face account and an access token.